KunalGautam/blog.ikunal.in/content/post/2024-08-29-DireWolf-TNC-I-Gate-and-Digipeater-Setup.md

 ---

-Last few days, with help of my Friend Prateek(Callsign VU3YEK), I was quite busy in testing APRS for communication over the radio.
+Last few days, with the help of my Friend Prateek (Callsign VU3YEK), I was quite busy testing  the APRS for communication over the radio.
 We setup APRS I-Gate at our home and extensively tested it over a period of time.
 Now that everything is in proper place, I had a thought to share my APRS I-Gate and Digipeater setup with everyone(and to show some activity on my almost dormant blog).
 I'm using a Raspberry Pi 3 along with USB sound card and PTT interface with Baofeng 888s radio.
 Before moving forward to installation of DireWolf TNC lets see overview of APRS and DireWolf TNC.

 ##### Note: This post assumes, you have knowledge about proper wiring the connection and running linux.